canonical/operator-workflows/docs/explanation/integration.md

 ## Plan the workflow

-The [plan workflow](../../internal/plan/action.yml) refers to the [plan action](../../src/plan.ts).
+The [plan workflow](../../internal/plan/action.yml) refers to the [action](../../src/plan.ts).
 The plan generates the plan for the entire integration workflow, including the building of the following resources if detected: